TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

           - bind9utils
 ```

 Here we will perform an `apt update` on both machines.
-To Make sure we have the most up to date package lists
+To Make sure we have the most up to date package lists.
+The next step is to change the timezone to match closer to where I live, so logs get a better timezone for timestamps
+The final step is to perform the install of `sudo apt install bind9 bind9utils`